 I’m reluctant to use the word “black Catholic” but simply put I am a Catholic of African descent (I think there’s a difference but I use them synonymously throughout this article).

 However, as a Catholic of African descent, I do find myself sympathizing with a degree of issues or concerns of other black American Catholics, most importantly catechesis/evangelism.

 To separate my culture that raised me from my religion is really easy, but why should I?
 For me, I see it as a necessary evangelistic tool to help empower my brothers and sisters from Protestantism or any faith tradition to see the extraordinary richness of the Catholic Church.

 At the heart of my evangelist mantra is that truth matters.
 Everyone wants the truth.
 No one enjoys counterfeit.
 This is the burning question for “black missions” today.

-	Now that blacks have enjoyed integration for quite some time, perhaps maybe the evangelistic fervor has declined.
+Now that blacks have enjoyed integration for quite some time, perhaps maybe the evangelistic fervor has declined or been abandoned altogether.

-	Whenever I see vocational announcements on social media from various dioceses or parish bulletins, the candidates look extraordinary amazing!
+Whenever I see vocational announcements on social media from various dioceses or parish bulletins, the candidates look extraordinarily amazing!
 We hope and pray that they fulfill the duty of a priest faithfully.

 Yet, something is missing.

 Hardly are there any black Americans entering seminary!

 Sure are tons of Africans and Latino candidates entering, which is phenomenal, but where are the black seminarians?